minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // if use conditional logit model -> as
 // -> stratmann uses a (conditional) fixed effects logit model @Allison @Chamberlin
 //   @stratmann-2002
+// mention using the stratmann specifications for the logit model - aka a conditional logit model with legislator fixed effects -> modeling this with bife function.

 #pagebreak()
 = Results